jessebenevenuto/jessebenevenuto/README.md

 - 🚀 A student focused on start programming for web
 - 🛠️ I'm currently working as technical support at [IFRJ](https://portal.ifrj.edu.br/)
-- 🍕 Fun fact: Everyone thinks I look like Michelangelo
+- 🍕 Fun fact: A lot of people think I look like Michelangelo

 <div align="center">
   <a href="https://github.com/bnevenuto">